Are you looking for the ultimate 5 days in London itinerary?

 Visit where Queen Victoria was born and where young royals have lived for over three hundred years at Kensington Palace.

-Located adjacent to Kensington Gardens you are able to step back in time and visit royalty, kind of.
-The State Rooms are available to tour, but the private residences and offices are not.
+Located adjacent to Kensington Gardens, the State Rooms are available to tour, but the private residences and offices are not.

-Kensington Palace is open from 10:00 AM – 4:00 PM and is a wonderful location to add to your 5 days in London itinerary.
+Kensington Palace is a wonderful location to add to your 5 days in London itinerary!

 Where the canals cross, a small network of waterways is formed.
-The area is called Little Venice.
 While bustling and sometimes crowded, this area is not widely known to most tourists.

 There are lots of things to do and see in London’s Little Venice.
 You can take a boat ride down the canals from April to November.
 Or walk along the waterways exploring Regent’s Park or the London Zoo.

-You can take a rest at Rembrandt’s Gardens, sitting in benched among beautiful landscaping and looking out to Little Venice’s waterways.
+You can take a rest at Rembrandt’s Gardens, sitting on benches among beautiful landscaping and looking out to Little Venice’s waterways.

 There are a lot of other hidden gems in London to discover as well as Little Venice if you are interested!

-Located about one mile from Kensington Palace you will find Holland Park.
-Within this 54 acre park, you will discover the Japanese-inspired Kyoto Gardens.
+Located about one mile from Kensington Palace is Holland Park.
+Within this 54-acre park, you will discover the Japanese-inspired Kyoto Gardens.

 It is a very tranquil spot and certainly worth a visit during your 5 days in London.

-The gardens, established in the 1990s was a gift from the people of Japan to the people of Great Britain.
+The gardens, established in the 1990s were a gift from the people of Japan to the people of Great Britain.

 You may be rewarded with blooming cherry blossoms if you visit Kyoto Gardens during the late spring.
 The park is free and open from dawn until dusk.

-Located in Central London the famous Trafalgar Square is the best place to begin day two of your 5 days in London.
+Located in Central London, the famous Trafalgar Square is the best place to begin day two of your London travel plan.

 Named after Admiral Lord Nelson, the commander during a famous British naval victory, this very large public square is always busy!